The Intel SSD DC P4510 SSD Review Part 1: Virtual RAID On CPU (VROC) Scalabilityby Billy Tallis on February 15, 2018 3:00 PM EST

 - Enterprise SSDs

-In order to properly stress a four-drive NVMe RAID array, this test covers queue depths much higher than our client SSD tests: from 1 to 512, using from one to eight worker threads each with queue depths up to 64.
+The structure of this test is the same as the random read test, except that the reads performed are 128kB and are arranged sequentially.
+This test covers queue depths from 1 to 512, using from one to eight worker threads each with queue depths up to 64.
+Each worker thread is reading from a different section of the drive.
 Each queue depth is tested for four minutes, and the performance average excludes the first minute.
 The queue depths are tested back to back with no idle time.
-The individual read operations are 4kB, and cover the span of the drive or array.
-Prior to running this test, the drives were preconditioned by writing to the entire drive with random writes, twice over.
+The individual read operations are 128kB, and cover the span of the drive or array.
+Prior to running this test, the drives were preconditioned by writing to the entire drive sequentially, twice over.

-As with the random read test, this test covers queue depths from 1 to 512, using from one to eight worker threads each with queue depths up to 64.
+The structure of this test is the same as the sequential read test.
+This test covers queue depths from 1 to 512, using from one to eight worker threads each with queue depths up to 64.
+Each worker thread is writing to a different section of the drive.
 Each queue depth is tested for four minutes, and the performance average excludes the first minute.
 The queue depths are tested back to back with no idle time.
-The individual write operations are 4kB, and cover the span of the drive or array.
-This test was run immediately after the random read test, so the drives had been preconditioned with two full drive writes of random writes.
+The individual write operations are 128kB, and cover the span of the drive or array.
+This test was run immediately after the sequential read test, so the drives had been preconditioned with sequential writes.

 Post Your CommentPlease log in or sign up to comment.

 ABB2u - Thursday, February 15, 2018 - linkIs Intel VROC really software RAID?
 No question RAID is all about software.
 But, since this is running underneath an OS at the chip level why not call it Hardware RAID just like the RAID software running on an Avago RAID controller?
 In my experience, I have referred to software RAID as that implemented in the OS through LVM or Dsik Management, the filesystem like ZFS, or erasure encoding at a parallel block level. --- It is all about the difference in latency.